UNDERSTAND THE TOTAL MARKET SIZE AND TREATMENT OPPORTUNITIES FOR BIOMARKERS

 The development of biomarker-driven therapies continues to be a major trend in oncology.
-Because biomarkers are often clinically relevant in more than one indication, the concept of sizing eligible patient populations is evolving.
+As biomarkers are often clinically relevant in more than one indication, the concept of sizing eligible patient populations is evolving.
 With DRG Biomarker Epidemiology data and insights, the entire biomarker-defined population can be sized in minutes.

 You need biomarker epidemiology data you can trust in order to:

-- Complete biomarker-driven market-sizing assessments based on patient population sizes and patient flows.
+- Complete biomarker-driven market sizing assessments based on patient population sizes and patient flows.